 We have state of the art testing labs and friendly clinics that perform the DNA sample collection in Appleton, plus many more locations throughout Wisconsin and across the United States.
-During registration, we'll show you the nearest locations so you can choose the one that's most convenient.
-You'll pick the times and days that you prefer.
+During registration, we’ll show you the nearest locations for DNA testing so you can choose the site that’s most convenient.
+You’ll also pick the times and days that you prefer.

 Why Health Street

 Since 2010, Health Street has offered DNA tests in Appleton, the state of Appleton, Wisconsin, and throughout the nation.
 The first DNA test that Health Street provided in Appleton, WI was in 2018.